scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2020-10-29-nov-2020-ml-study-meetings.md

   - Yes.
 Each of the mid-November meetings is self contained.
 They will all be similar in nature, and may overlap in content.
 You may join one or more of them, whichever you prefer.

 * What should I do in order to participate?
-  - Please fill in the registration form (coming soon) a few days in advance.
+  - Please fill in the [registration form](https://tinyurl.com/yxe79c9l) a few days in advance.
 Please [let us know](https://scicloj.github.io/pages/about/#where) about any changes in your plans.
   - Please join the [#data-science stream of the Clojurians Zulip](https://clojurians.zulipchat.com/#narrow/stream/151924-data-science) and follow the updates there towards the meetings.
 It would be great if you could present yourself at the ['hello' topic thread](https://clojurians.zulipchat.com/#narrow/stream/151924-data-science/topic/hello).

 * What will happen in the meetings?